Coarse hyperbolicity and closed orbits for quasigeodesic flows

 Our proof of the Homotopy Closing Lemma holds just as well for pseudo-Anosov flows, even ones that are not quasigeodesic.
-In fact, it should hold for a larger class of {\em coarsely hyperbolic} flows, defined by the existence of a pair of decompositions that are coarsely contracted/expanded.
+In fact, it can be applied to a larger class of \emph{coarsely hyperbolic} flows, defined by the existence of a transverse pair of spidery decompositions that are coarsely contracted and expanded.

 It's easy to construct coarsely hyperbolic flows that are neither quasigeodesic nor pseudo-Anosov.
-For example, start with a pseudo-Anosov flow that is not quasigeodesic and blow up a closed orbit.
+For example, one can start with a pseudo-Anosov flow that is not quasigeodesic and blow up some orbit to a solid cylinder or torus.
 These examples are quite trivial since the Homotopy Closing Lemma follows easily from the Anosov Closing Lemma for the original flow.
 It would be interesting to construct a less trivial class of examples.